bagirov3min/educational/README.md

-# Educational programs
+# Mini utilities

+### Programs created by me during my learning and Python programming courses.

 [English](README.md) | [Русский](README-ru.md)

-## Programs created by me during my learning and Python programming courses.
+## Application

-## You can integrate these programs as separate modules into a business project to expand functionality.
+You can integrate these programs as separate modules into a business project to expand functionality.

 ### Caesar Cipher